crei0/basic-web-app-multiple-ways/README.md

 # Purpose

 The idea was to create a simple barebones web app using multiple web Front-end frameworks, and then compare against each other
-Code quality is, on purpose not to be "perfect", it's more like if someone with some FE skills picked the framework "XYZ" then what would be the outcome
+Code quality is, on purpose not to be "perfect", it's more like if someone with some FE skills picked the framework "XYZ" and just built a simple/fast web app, then what would be the outcome of that
 Also no tests have been created

 # Backend